Bioglitter – Like Paper NOT Plastic

 The test results as illustrated in the chart below demonstrate the vast majority of the biodegradable content of both Bioglitter® Sparkle and Bioglitter® Pure biodegrades in a freshwater environment in only 4 weeks.
 It also proves that the coating applied in the manufacture of Bioglitter® does not compromise the performance characteristics of the Modified Regenerated Cellulose core to biodegrade as detailed above.

-- After only 35 days Bioglitter® Sparkle Silver 008 (with clear coating) has biodegraded to a level of 87% (relative to the microcrystalline cellulose control), which represents the vast majority of the c.90% biodegradable content in Bioglitter Sparkle.
+- After only 35 days Bioglitter® Sparkle Silver 008 (with clear coating) has biodegraded to a level of 87% (relative to the microcrystalline cellulose control).
+Which proves that the vast majority of the biodegradable content in Bioglitter Sparkle does biodegrade in the natural environment.

-- A level of 90% biodegradation within 56 days relative to the microcrystalline cellulose control meets the biodegradation criteria for OK biodegradable WATER certification, and our aim of reducing plastic content (and therefore increasing biodegradable content) in our Bioglitter® Sparkle will ultimately allow us to achieve this target.
+- A level of >90% biodegradation within 56 days relative to the microcrystalline cellulose control is required to meet the criteria for OK biodegradable WATER certification.
+Our aim of reducing/removing the plastic content in the coatings used in our Bioglitter® Sparkle will ultimately allow us to achieve this target.

-- Bioglitter® Pure Red 008 passes the 90% (relative to cellulose control) criteria for the biodegradation requirement of OK biodegradable WATER after only 28 days.
+- Bioglitter® Pure Red 008 achieved >90% biodegradation, relative to cellulose control, and therefore meets the criteria for OK biodegradable WATER certification after only 28 days.

 What is Cellulose and are all forms of ‘Cellulose’ film the same?

 Cellulose is the substance that makes up most of a plant’s cell walls.
 Since it is made by all plants, it is probably the most abundant organic compound on Earth.
 Cellulose is a biodegradable polysaccharide.
 A polysaccharide is a type of carbohydrate.

 Micro-crystalline Cellulose – is a white powder product, a refined form of cellulose usually made from wood pulp.
 Micro-crystalline cellulose is commonly used in cosmetics as a plastic-free exfoliant.
 In other industries, it’s used a filler or bulking agent.
-Not suitable for making a flexible transparent film from which glitter can be manufactured.
+This form of cellulose is not suitable for making a flexible transparent film from which glitter can be manufactured.